poggit/libasynql/README.md

 > **Warning**: Strong reference to the `callable` object will be retained until the task completes, according to the PocketMine `AsyncTask::fetchLocal` API.
 Hence, any objects in the `callable`, or the `$this` context that defined the callable as an anonymous function, as well as any variables `use`d by the anonymous function, will remain strongly referenced until the task completes.
 Therefore, creating a `DirectQueryMysqlTask` with callable may result in delay of garbage collection, or even memory leak if the AsyncTask runs for a long time (very unlikely with DirectQueryMysqlTask though, unless you have a really very slow query that takes minutes or hours to execute).

 This callable can accept up to one parameter, which shall receive a `MysqlResult` instance representing the outcome of the query.
-See the classes in the `poggit\virions\libasynql\pool\result` for more details.
+See the classes in the `libasynql\result` for more details.

 ### MysqlSelectResult fixing
 PHP's `mysqli` API returns some values as strings or null for some values.
 The `MysqlSelectResult::fixTypes` method can be used to correct the types in the result rows.